2D inverse problem with a Foliation Condition: Notations and results

 \subsection{General notations}

-$(X,g)$ is a Riemannian manifold.
-Most of our discussions are valid for general dimension, but our major results concerns only the 2 dimensional case.
+Let $(X,g)$ be a two dimensional Riemannian manifold with boundary.
 It is convenient to consider a larger region containing $X$.
 So suppose $X$ is embedded as a strictly convex domain in a Riemannian manifold $(\tilde{X},g)$ (we have used the same notation to indicate the smooth extension of the metric).
 Here convexity means when a geodesic is tangent to $\partial X$, it is tangent and curving away from $X$.
-In terms of Hamiltonian dynamics, let $G$ be the dual metric function on $T^*\tilde{X}$ and let $\rho$ be its boundary defining function.
-If at some $\beta \in T_p^*\tilde{X}$ we have $(H_G \rho) (\beta)= 0$, then $(H^2_G \rho) (\beta) < 0$.